23harolds/slatebk/source/includes/oms_orders/_api_omsord_user_cancelallorders.md

 Cancels all open matching orders for the specified account on an Order Management System.

-A user with Trading permission can cancel orders for himselfd; a user with Operator permissions can cancel orders for any account, instrument, or user.
+A user with Trading permission can cancel orders for himself; a user with Operator permissions can cancel orders for any account, instrument, or user.

+<aside class="warning"><strong>Warning:</strong> <strong>CancelAllOrders</strong> will cancel all existing orders on an OMS when sending AccountID = 0 or when AccountID is ommited .</aside>

 <aside class="notice"><strong>Note:</strong> Multiple users may have access to the same account.</aside>